RedHatOfficial/ose-pivproxy/README.md

 These commands can be run any time the deployment template is changed.
 You can run `oc delete dc/ose-pivproxy svc/ose-pivproxy route/ose-pivproxy` at any time to clean up the deployment so that it can be removed or recreated.

 ### Use Site-Specific Certificates for HTTPS/TLS
-In order to have trusted site-specific certificates you will need to gather three pieces of information for the eventual route to serve the proper TLS connection.
+In order to have trusted site-specific certificates you will need to gather two pieces of information for the eventual route to serve the proper TLS connection.
 The application uses a passthrough route because of the client certificate authorization on the application side.
 This means that, among other things, the server certificates provided **must** have the proper hostname in **both** the CN **and** the alternative name list. _Failure to have proper TLS certificates will result in a non-working PIV proxy._

-There are three pieces of required material:
+There are two pieces of required material:
 * The server certificate for the hostname
 * The server private key matching the certificate
-* The CA chain file that provides the trust chain for the server certificate

-**If you do not have server certificates you can create them easily with the `oc` command**.
+**If you do not have server certificates** you can create them easily with the `oc` command.
 (From a master node.)
 ```bash
 []$ oc adm ca create-server-cert \
     --cert='/etc/origin/proxy/<public pivproxy url>.crt' \